Have you received a notice from your hosting provider about upgrading to a new version of PHP and are wondering what it means for your website?

 2. Install WordPress Updates

-If a plugin on your site has stopped working due to a PHP update, then you need to contact the plugin author for support or find an alternative.
+If a plugin on your site has stopped working due to a PHP update, you need to contact the plugin author for support or find an alternative.

 What to Do if a PHP Update Breaks Your WordPress Site